JakobKoempel/Math_with_Fsharp/Eulers Project/ex074_digit_factorial_chains/README.md

    loop start [start]
 ```

 Inside the loop function we first create the digit factorial sum of the current element.
-Then we test if the sequence alread contains the element or if it doesn't.
+Then we test if the sequence already contains the element or if it doesn't.
 In case it does we end the recursion and return the length of the list.
 In case it doesn't we continue to iterate through the sequence until we find a non-repeating term.

 ```fsharp
 let digitFacChainLength (start : int) : int =